BernardQuatermass/exim-wiki/HTTPS-Setup.md

 ## Adding a new web-host

 This assumes you're the `tlsadmin` user.
-Recommend using `etckeeper` to make sure you have a clean base before making further changes ( `etckeeper commit -m "committing any recent changes"` ).
+Recommend using `etckeeper` to make sure you have a clean base before making further changes ( `etckeeper commit "committing any recent changes"` ).

 Invoke as `tlsadmin`: `./bin/tls-renew register newsite.exim.org second-hostname.exim.org`